BRINGING ORGANIC

 Intensive rotational grazing is by far the most superior form of management for quality of life, animal health and performance, pasture health and performance, nutrition, human consumption, eliminating need for grain (which is produced unsustainably), and finish with a quality, tasty product.
 Sheep should always graze fresh forage daily to prevent diseases and parasites—never eating it to the ground.
 For that reason, we provide our sheep fresh paddocks, well water and minerals, ensuring a healthy flock with little-to-no dewormers.

-Our organic grass-fed sheep are rotated (moved to the next paddock) once every day; our ram flock is moved every other day.
+Our sheep are rotated (moved to the next paddock) once every day; our ram flock is moved every other day.
 Accordingly, both our sheep and guardian dogs are broke to hot electric wire, so we can use step-in posts with two strands of polybraid wire to quickly set up our temporary paddocks.

 No living organism can function without carbon or energy.
 Thus, with proper management, intensive rotational grazing captures and harnesses these much more effectively, maximizing the amount of energy the soil captures and the animals capture.
 Due to the high stocking rate, a greater percentage of forage is trampled, putting more carbon into the soil.
 Energy from the action of grazing (taking a bite off of a plant), kinetic energy from walking, and the symbiotic energy (magnetic energy field around a mob of animals) are all captured by the soil, exciting soil life and increasing fertility.